 Some regions might have limitations on available disk types and disk sizes.
-For more information on what is available, see https://azure.microsoft.com/en-us/regions/
+For more information on what is available, see https://azure.microsoft.com/en-us/regions/.

 - 3. Set Availability options as per the current policy of your organization. - 4.
-Under Image, click Browse all public and private image.
-In the Select an image blade that is now displayed search for RHEL 7.8.
-Select this option. - 5.
-Set Azure Spot instance as per the current policy of your organization.
+Under Image, click See all images.
+In the Marketplace, search for Red Hat.
+From the Red Hat Enterprise Linux blade, select a Red Hat Enterprise Linux 7.9 option.

-- Use the Size drop-down menu to select the Virtual Machine Size.
-We recommend Standard\D2s\v3 for testing or Standard\E2s\v3 for production use. - 3.2.3 Administrator account - 1.
-Select either SSH public key or Password for the Authentication type. - a.
+- Select Run with Azure Spot discount as per the current policy of your organization. - 6.
+From the Size drop-down menu, click See all sizes to select the Virtual Machine Size.
+We recommend a VM with 16 GB of RAM, such as Standard E2s_v5 or similar for production use.

+3.2.3 Administrator account

+- 1. For the Authentication type, select either SSH public key or Password. - a.
 If you selected Password: - i.
 Enter a memorable User name and a strong Password.